fbiego/dt78/chronos.md

 ### Notifications

 These commands are used to test whether the corresponding notification icon is supported on the watch.
-If the watch does not display the notification, that means that is is not supported
+If the watch does not display the notification, that means that it is not supported

 - `AB0009FF7280010274657374`		//Call